 Thoughts on Backpacking New Zealand

-This country is one of the best destinations in the world for the traveler, whether you’re younger or older, richer or poorer.
+This country is one of the best destinations in the world for any traveler, whether you’re younger or older, richer or poorer.
 It’s not terribly expensive, and it has a strong traveling culture embedded in the country.
-Every part of the country is beautiful and accessible in it’s own way.
-English-speaking travelers are at an advantage here: because no matter how hard you try to speak the local language and adapt to regional customs, it’s so difficult to make the connections we desire.
+Every part of the country is beautiful and accessible in its own way.
+English-speaking travelers are at an advantage here, because no matter how hard you try to speak the local language and adapt to regional customs, it can be so difficult to make the connections we desire.

-The country is very friendly, free, and independent.
-The first time I took a domestic flight, I was surprised to find out that you don’t have to go through oppressive security to fly within the country…it’s just like using the bus system or the metro.
-It’s safe, respectful, and progressive.
+The country is friendly, free, and independent.
+The first time I took a domestic flight, I was surprised to find out that you don’t have to go through oppressive security to fly within the country – it’s just like using the bus system or the metro.
+Safe, respectful, and progressive.

 After a exploring a few new destinations during the last six weeks of my round-the-world trip, I’ve now had the pleasure of visiting 33 countries across the world.
 While I love many of them, New Zealand holds a very special place in my rankings that no other country can come close to upsetting (a few get pretty close, like Italy or Iceland).
 Part of it is my preference for the ice and rock and high-latitude locations.
 Another part is just that it’s so darn beautiful.
 And even another part is that the people are so ridiculously approachable.

 Does anyone else want to move to New Zealand with me?
 I’m not sure when, or where, but I’ll be heading that way soon enough on a one-way ticket.